 Before you even start writing you’re going to want to perform some due diligence and determine the keyword or keyword set you want to write about.
 One way of doing this is by looking at your direct competition to determine what they are ranking for.
 Create a short list of keywords you want to include in your post.

-Use tools like the Google Keyword Suggestion Tool or SpyFu to determine the search density of key phrases.
+Use free web tools like the Google Keyword Suggestion Tool or SpyFu to determine the search density of key phrases.
 If you’re writing an article about your favorite soda you probably don’t want to target Coke as one of your keywords.
 For one it’s a brand and the search volume for this key phrase would be dwarfed by hundreds if not thousands of results that will show up well before yours.

 Choose your keywords wisely.
 They can be your best friend or irrelevant when it comes to visibility online.